pingcap/docs/reference/tools/ticdc/deploy.md

 After executing the above command, TiCDC starts to replicate data to the downstream MySQL (`127.0.0.1:3306`) from the specified `start-ts` (`415238226621235200`).

-To replicate data to a Kafka cluster, first create the topic in the Kafka cluster (for example, `cdc-test` in the following example is a topic), create partitions, and use the following command to create the replication task:
+If you want to replicate data to a Kafka cluster, first create the topic in the Kafka cluster (for example, `cdc-test` in the following example is a topic), create partitions, and use the following command to create the replication task:

 {{< copyable "shell-regular" >}}